neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 flyway migrate -configFiles="conf/env_staging.conf"
 ```

-If the command was successful, you’ll see output similar to the output shown above.
+If the command was successful, you’ll see output similar to that shown above.

 ### Run the migration on your product environment